Testing for Changes in Kendall's Tau: Conclusion

 \section{Conclusion}

 We have presented a fluctuation test for detecting changes in the dependence between two time series based on Kendall's rank correlation coefficient.
 We have demonstrated the non-inferiority of the test in terms of efficiency and the clear superiority in terms of robustness and applicability to a similar, previously proposed test, which is based on Pearson's moment correlation.
 To allow arbitrarily heavy-tailed data and very weak assumptions concerning the serial dependence, we have introduced the concept of near epoch dependence in probability.
 We have studied the asymptotic behavior of the test statistic under stationarity by means of limit theorems for $U$-statistics for weakly dependent, stationary processes.

+We showed simulation results for various dependence scenarios with elliptical innovations.
+The elliptical model is of wide-spread use and its intrinsic symmetry allows a meaningful comparison of the two change-point tests.
+Outside ellipticity, where \emph{monotone} dependence (which is measured, e.g., by Kendall's $\tau$) and \emph{linear} dependence (which is measured by the Pearson correlation) are not necessarily equivalent, it is a matter of debate which of the two types of dependence is more relevant.
+A detailed discussion goes beyond the scope of this paper, but it appears that one is often interested in monotone dependence rather than linear dependence, and the prevalent use of the sample correlation to measure monotone dependence is presumably due to its simplicity and historical dominance.

-Simulations show that the proposed test possesses a variety of advantageous features that have not been discussed in this paper.
+Furthermore, simulations also show that the proposed test possesses a variety of advantageous features that have not been discussed in this paper.
 It has power against gradual or fluctuating changes in the correlation, not only sudden jumps, as presented in Section \ref{sec:sim.res}.
 It also exhibits a much better robustness against heteroscedasticity than the Pearson test.

-However, a thorough, theoretical assessment of these properties as well as constructing tests that explicitly allow heteroscedasticity require the study of $U$-statistics at non-stationary sequences.
-This is mathematically rather challenging and -- to our knowledge -- not treated in the literature.
-It is certainly a topic of future research and goes beyond the scope of this paper.
+However, a thorough theoretical assessment of these properties as well as constructing tests that explicitly allow heteroscedasticity require the study of $U$-statistics at non-stationary sequences, which is mathematically rather involved, as our study of the one-change-point model \ref{mod:la} illustrates.

-A yet unsatisfactory property of the test is the lack of finite sample accuracy in the case of strong serial dependence.
-This can be overcome by bootstrapping the test statistic using a block bootstrap, but the theoretical justification for such a procedure, again, holds some considerable mathematical challenge.

 Further future research directions include, e.g., the extension to more than two dimensions or guidelines for an on-line application of the test with results about the detection time of a change.
 Another interesting research question, which is related to the one studied here, is to devise a robust test for detecting changes in the \emph{coherence} of two time series.
 For example, a series of i.i.d.\ variables, shifted by one observation, is highly coherent to the original series, but our test, which only compares observations at the same time point, does not detect that type of dependence.